solliancenet/developing-web3-workshop/README.md

-# Crypto Workshop
+# Developing Web3 Workshop

-Welcome to the Blockchain intersection Crypto Workshop conference!
+Welcome to the Blockchain Intersection conference!

 This workshop consists of the following labs: